 This list is regularly updated and reader recommendations are welcome.

 - Mary Ferrell Foundation: The largest online repository of JFK assassination records from the FBI, CIA and other government agencies and from the five official investigations.
 The first stop for anyone doing JFK research online.
+(HIGHLY RECOMMENDED)

 - JFKLancer: The online home of the largest network on independent JFK researchers who built and expanded the historical record of the assassination.